By Layla Katiraee and Alison Bernstein

 The National Cancer Institute estimates that cancer mortality has also decreased in the last decade.
 Cancer mortality decreased by 1.8% and 1.4% for men and women, respectively, between 2006 and 2015.
 A decrease in childhood cancer mortality was also observed.
 In fact, the mortality rate for cancer has been declining for the past 25 years.
 The decline in cancer mortality is thought to be due to improvements in cancer detection, particularly early detection, improvements in treatment, and lower smoking rates.

+New data released in January 2020 by the American Cancer Society, shows that “the death rate from cancer in the United States declined by 29% from 1991 to 2017, including a 2.2% drop from 2016 to 2017, the largest single-year drop ever recorded.”
 But this decline in mortality is not even across all cancers.
 Due to the decline in smoking, lung cancer deaths dropped the most: a staggering 50% among men in the past 25 years.
+This decline in overall cancer deaths is due to drops in mortality rates for the 4 most common cancer types: lung, colorectal, breast and prostate.
 However, “obesity-related cancer deaths” are rising, such as cancer of the pancreas and liver.

 In the United States, there are also many racial and socioeconomic discrepancies in cancer mortality rates.
 According to the National Cancer Institute: